dbcopas/enfolderer/README.md

 ### Adjacency & Layout Rules
 * Physical two‑sided (transform / modal_dfc / battle / etc.) fronts + synthetic backs form a locked pair.
-* Consecutive identical names form a pair.
+* Exactly two consecutive identical names form a pair.
+Sequences of 3 or more identical names are left as separate singles (no enforced pairing) to preserve natural run ordering.
 * Pair start columns: 0 or 2 only (ensures each pair lives fully inside a row).
 * Singles may be advanced to repair alignment (never leap over placeholder backfaces).
 * Backface placeholders (`N;backface`) are immovable barriers.